 In child-centered preschools, children learn through play with teachers guiding them along the way.
 Children play an active role and may even take the lead in the learning process.

-In contrast, academic models rely on programs that are dictated by the teacher.
+In contrast, academic models rely on programs that the teacher dictates.
 Children take on a more passive approach and follow instructions.
-Learning is gauged through test scores, grades, and competition (source).
+Learning is gauged through test scores, grades, and competition (10).

 In the end, both the play-based and the academic model prepare kids for the next educational phase in their lives — kindergarten.